Dairy

 6-9 months

-For best quality, wrap butter tightly in its original packaging, then in aluminum foil or a freezer bag, to prevent freezer burn and absorption of odors.
-Freeze at 0°F (-18°C) or below.
+Wrap butter tightly in aluminum foil or plastic freezer wrap, or place in a heavy-duty freezer bag or airtight container to prevent freezer burn and absorption of odors.

 Signs of Spoilage